Abdullahon2006/generalized_harmonic_numbers/README.md

 ## Note

-The program assumes that the input `n` is a positive integer.
+The program assumes that:
+- `n` is a positive integer
+- `r` can be any integer (though mathematically, it's typically considered for r > 0)